flask-api/flask-api/README.md

 * Login and logout views for the browsable API.
 * Documentation on how to deal with request validation.
 * Documentation on how to deal with hyperlinking.

+It is also possible that the core of Flask API could be refactored into an external dependancy, in order to make browsable APIs easily available to any Python web framework.

 ## Installation